Case Closed: Zero's Tea Time

 Case Closed: Zero's Tea Time, also known as Detective Conan: Zero's Tea Time (名探偵コナン ゼロの, Meitantei Konan Zero No Tī Taimu), is a Japanese manga series written and illustrated by Takahiro Arai.
 It is a spin-off of the Case Closed manga by Gosho Aoyama, with Aoyama supervising the project, and is centered on the character Toru Amuro.
-The first part of the story was serialized in Shogakukan's Weekly Shōnen Sunday from May 2018 to May 2022.
+It was serialized in Shogakukan's Weekly Shōnen Sunday from May 2018 to May 2022.
 A six-episode anime television series adaptation produced by TMS Entertainment was broadcast from April to May 2022.

 Arai launched another spin-off in Weekly Shōnen Sunday, titled Detective Conan: Police Academy Arc – Wild Police Story, which ran from October 2019 to November 2020.